fpereiro/proof/notes.md

 ```

 - b: Print `: D A`, since we start with the first configuration.
-- anf: Mark the configuration in the last complete configuration with y
+- anf: find the last :.
+Mark the configuration in the last complete configuration with y